Spontaneous Ratchet Currents and Transition Dynamics in Active Wetting

 For large systems $\ell_s \to \infty$, the mobility decays as $M \sim \ell_s^{-1}$; the integrand in \eqref{eq:SS_current} is non-zero only for $|x|< 1/2$, so the integral remains of order unity.
 Hence the current is suppressed in large systems as $ J_{\mathrm{ss}}^{(\rho)} \sim \ell_s^{-1} \; . $ Physically, this scaling arises because the ratchet acts as a localized driving force, while the friction is distributed across all particles.

 The system-size dependence of $J^{(\rho)}_\text{ss}$ is illustrated in Figure \ref{fig:current}(a).
 Alongside the expected asymptotic scaling, current flows in the predicted direction and is uniform to numerical accuracy.
-The steady-state current is also observed (see Figure \ref{fig:current}(b)) to vanish continuously as $\epsilon \to \epsilon^*(\rm Pe)$, as expected for a critical transition (where changes in the density profile occur continuously).
+The steady-state current is also observed (see Figure \ref{fig:current}(b)) to vanish continuously as $\epsilon \to \epsilon^*(\rm Pe)$, as expected for a critical transition.
 The numerical solutions reveal moreover that the steady-state density profile in the partially-wet state is modified, with the liquid layer developing a linear density gradient across its bulk, see Figure \ref{fig:wetting_states}(b.2, magnified panel).
 A similar gradient develops in the vapour phase, but is less obvious as the tail of the liquid-vapour interface into the vapour bulk is more pronounced (as $d_s(\rho_v) > d_s(\rho_l)$).
-As the gradients must scale inversely with system size, and the bulk layers scale directly with system size, we expect an asymptotically constant density drop across the bulk layers.
-The resulting $\mathcal{O}(1)$ departure of bulk densities from their binodal values, as a non-local consequence of the barrier, marks a dramatic departure from equilibrium wetting phenomenology, evident even as $\ell_s \to \infty$.
+As the gradients must scale inversely with system size, and the bulk layers scale directly with system size, we expect an asymptotically constant density drop across the bulk layers. {Hence, the ratchet current produces an $\mathcal{O}(1)$ departure of the bulk densities from their binodal values that persists as $\ell_s \to \infty$, as a non-local consequence of the wet barrier.
+There is no such bulk effect in equilibrium wetting.}

-The ratchet current identified in our framework is qualitatively different to that discussed in \cite{TailleurWettingCurrents}, which showed how a \textit{local} circulating current around the contact line modifies the contact angle in active wetting droplets.
+The ratchet current identified in our framework is qualitatively different to that discussed in \cite{Zhao2026}, which showed how a \textit{local} circulating current around the contact line modifies the contact angle in active wetting droplets.
 In our case, activity induces a spontaneous \textit{global} current through a permeable barrier, with the consequences below.

 \textit{Dynamical Transitions--} The ratchet current has important dynamical effects, despite being suppressed in large systems.
 As shown below, it modifies the \textit{dynamical transition pathway} from fully-wet to partially-wet states, thereby qualitatively changing the wetting behaviour of active systems compared to their passive counterparts.